MegaPast2Future/PHYLACINE_1.2/README.md

 <br><br>

 ### Download the data
 To read the original article and metadata in _Ecology_ go [here](https://doi.org/10.1002/ecy.2443).
-Metadata for updates made to the database in PHYLACINE 1.2.1 can be found here: **XXXXX**
+Metadata for updates made to the database in PHYLACINE 1.2.1 can be found [here](https://github.com/MegaPast2Future/PHYLACINE_1.2/blob/v1.2.1/Data/PHYLACINE_1.2.0_Release_notes.pdf)

 To use the latest stable version of PHYLACINE (Version 1.2.1), fork our repo or click [here](https://github.com/MegaPast2Future/PHYLACINE_1.2/releases/download/v1.2.1/PHYLACINE_1.2.1.zip) to download all the files.
 This updated version of the PHYLACINE database corrects several errors and should be used over the original version.